 Avoid loading too much 3rd party resources on your site.
-3rd party codes make your server wait for extra resources to be fully loaded and increases page loading time.
+3rd party codes make your server wait for extra resources to be fully loaded and increase page loading time.
 A better idea is to locally host assets such as Analytics, fonts, images, GTM, etc. You can serve google analytics script locally with WP rocket or use Perfmatters.
 There are many other options available in the WordPress repository.

 Lazyload ad scripts and social media plugin scripts to prioritize your main content loading ahead of 3rd party content.
 To avoid layout shifting issues with ads you can reserve space for ads by specifying dimensions in the div code.
 With WP rocket and Perfmatter, you can easily delay 3rd party scripts.

-To detect these scripts you can either use browser’s developer tool to identify 3rd party networks or save your time with Page Speed Insight’s warning.
+To detect these scripts you can either use the browser’s developer tool to identify 3rd party networks or save your time with Page Speed Insight’s warning.